-The Society was founded in 1884 and its first President was Lord Tennyson.
+The Society of Authors was founded in 1884 and its first President was Lord Tennyson.
 Over the years, a great many prominent writers, including Shaw, Galsworthy, Hardy, Wells, Barrie, Masefield, Forster, A. P. Herbert and countless contemporary writers, have assisted in its activities and campaigns.

 A limited number of copies of Authors by Profession Vols 1 and 2, and Author!
-Author! are available from the Society - £15 each (including UK postage).
+Author! are available from the SoA - £15 each (including UK postage).
 Please email your request to firstname.lastname@example.org.